vivibur/GFIdeas/_posts/2021-06-03-carrot-salad.md

 * 2 carrots per person
 * 1 egg per person
-* 1 Lemmon juice
+* 1 lemmon juice
-* Oil, Salt and Pepper
+* Oil, salt and pepper to taste

 ## Preparation

 1. Boil the eggs.
 2. Let the hardboiled egg/s cool down.
 Then chop it/them in small cubes.
-3. Wash and peel the carrots and remove their top and bottom (link to image).
+3. Wash and peel the carrots and remove their top and bottom.
 Shred the carrots.

 ![Peeled Carrots]({{ site.baseurl }}/assets/images/peeled_carrots.jpg)